tytydraco/yessleep/out/Someone_Stole_the_Rifle_Built_to_Kill_Gods_Then_They_Pointed_It_at_Me.md

 Nobody could.

 Only a handful of people even knew Wing Seven existed.
-Fewer still knew how to access it, and the security footage hadn't simply been disabled—it had been erased with surgical precision.
+Fewer still knew how to access it, and the security footage hadn't simply been disabled….it had been erased with surgical precision.

 One of the division chiefs finally spoke.